CSCfi/check_closed_projects/README.md

 # Check closed projects

-Compare closed projects in LDAP with a list of projects or with closed projects in OpenStack.
+Report closed projects in LDAP with a list of projects or with closed projects in OpenStack.

 ## Requirements